mtms39/freecodecamp/js_algo_datastrc/pyramid_generator/notes.md

  * array.pop() => removes the last element from the array
  * for ("iterator"; "condition"; "iteration") {}
  * for (const value of iterable) {}
- * functions should not return a hard-coded value, i.e., strings that only exists inside the function
+ * functions should not return a hard-coded value, i.e., a vixed value, be it a string, a number or a variable that was never changed
  * false, 0, "", null, undefined, and NaN are all falsy values for JavaScript
  * console.log(rows); => the array doesn't looks good as bricks
  * equality operator "==" if two variables are equal => "0" == 0 => true